mapninja/Earthsys144/GLOSSARY.md

 A raster hydrology layer that records the downslope direction water would flow from each cell.
 Flow direction is derived from a DEM and is used to trace drainage paths and delineate watersheds.

+## Friction Surface

+A raster surface that represents how difficult it is to move across each pixel.
+In movement modeling, steep slopes, water, dense vegetation, or other barriers may be treated as friction.

 ## Foreign Key

 A field in one table whose values refer to records in another table.
 Foreign keys are used to connect related tables.